 How to Find an Independent Medical Examiner for My TDIU Claim

 Total disability based on individual unemployability (TDIU) is a disability benefit that allows disabled veterans to be compensated at a 100% rate, even if the combined scheduler rating does not equal 100%.
 TDIU is only awarded in circumstances in which disabled veterans are unable to secure substantially gainful employment because of their service-related disabilities.
-Medical exams are critical to the determination of whether a veteran qualifies for TDIU, and if your physician gives you an incorrect decision, it can mean the difference of thousands of dollars of compensation per month.
+Medical exams are critical to the determination of whether a veteran qualifies for TDIU.
+If your physician gives you an incorrect decision, it can mean a difference of thousands of dollars in compensation per month.
 If you have received a decision for your TDIU claim that you believe is incorrect, you have options.

 The Benefits of an Independent Medical Exam